dsj-brown/run_analysis/README.md

 ## Scripts

 ### run_analysis(writeFile = FALSE)
-A function which executes a series of nested functions and results in a tidy data set being returned to the global environment.
+A function which executes a series of nested functions and results in a tidy data set being returned to the global environment: **dTotals**

 If you would like to write the contents of the data set into a .txt file, contained in the project folder, then specify the argument writeFile = TRUE when executing the function.